hanrichard/Notebook/aws/aws learning doc/database.md

 - The requests will be throttled, and fail with an HTTP 400 code (Bad Request) and a ProvisionedThroughputExceededException

 - Multi-AZ RDS creates a replica in another AZ and !!!! synchronously replicates to it (DR only).
 Multi-AZ deployments for the MySQL, MariaDB, Oracle and PostgreSQL engines utilize synchronous physical replication.
 Multi-AZ deployments for the SQL Server engine use synchronous logical replication (SQL Server-native Mirroring technology).

+- An authentication token is a unique string of characters that Amazon RDS generates on request.
+Authentication tokens are generated using AWS Signature Version 4.
+Each token has a lifetime of 15 minutes.
+You don't need to store user credentials in the database, because authentication is managed externally using IAM.
+You can also still use standard database authentication.